-- Outstanding Double Plus (A++) sound or BETTER throughout this original RCA Victrola Stereo pressing
+- You’ll find outstanding Shootout Winning sound throughout this original RCA Victrola Stereo pressing

 - It’s also fairly quiet at Mint Minus Minus, a grade that most of our classical records, even the mintiest ones, cannot quite manage

 - One of the best violin recordings we offer – the rich, textured sheen of the strings is clearly evident throughout these pieces

 - The sound is big and rich and ALIVE with pyrotechnic fireworks on side one – if you want to demonstrate to a novice listener why modern recordings are unsatisfactory, all you have to do is play this record for them

 - The highlight for us on a collection like this is always going to be The Introduction and Rondo Capriccioso, “one of Saint-Saëns’ few genuine showpieces.”

 The violin here is superb — rich, smooth, clear, resolving.
 What sets the truly killer pressings apart is the depth, width and three-dimensional quality of the sound.
 The Tubey Magical richness is to die for.

 Big space, a solid bottom, and plenty of dynamic energy are strongly in evidence throughout.
 Zero smear, high-rez transparency, tremendous dynamics, a violin that is present and solid — it takes the sound of this recording beyond what we thought was possible.

 The full range of colors of the orchestra are here presented (on side one; side two is simply violin and piano) with remarkable clarity, dynamic contrast, spaciousness, sweetness, and timbral accuracy.
 If you want to demonstrate to a novice listener why modern recordings are unsatisfactory, all you have to do is play this record for them.
 No CD ever sounded like this.

 The richness of the strings is on display for fans of the classical Golden Age.